Bauchi (city): Transport

 Up until August, 2014, Bauchi was served by Bauchi Airport, located in-town.
 Scheduled airline service was then transferred to the newly constructed Sir Abubakar Tafawa Balewa International Airport, 14 miles north of Bauchi, near the village of Durum.

 Climate

 In Bauchi, the dry season is partially cloudy and hot all year round, while the wet season is oppressive and overcast.
-The average annual temperature ranges from 57 to 100 degrees Fahrenheit, with occasional exceptions when it falls below 51 or rises over 104.
+The average annual temperature ranges from 14 to 37 degrees Celsius (57 to 100 degrees Fahrenheit), with occasional exceptions when it falls below 10 °C or rises over 40 °C.

 The greatest time of year to visit Bauchi for warm-weather activities, according to the tourist score, is from early December to early February.

 According to the Köppen Climate Classification system, Bauchi has a tropical savanna climate, abbreviated "Aw" on climate maps.